-Here’s our top tips to spotting a fake watch…
+Here’s our top tips on how to spot a fake Marc By Marc Jacobs Watch

 1. The engraving on the back case should follow standard Marc Jacobs font and size.